twr14152/go2run/runcli/README.md

 	runcli.RunCli("username2", "password2")
 }
 ```
-# If using go modules simply issue the following commands:
+# To install the files used in this repo:
 ```
 $go mod init <_executible_Filename> // if go.mod exists already this command is unneccessary
 $go mod tidy  // This will actually pull the dependency files from the repo based off import statements in main.go